Analyzing Stock data Using Django and React [Part 1]

 3. Testing and Debugging

-was used to test the login API, sending POST requests with either a username or email and passwordThe error message
+curlwas used to test the login API, sending POST requests with either a username or email and passwordThe error message

-was resolved by ensuring that the login endpoint does not require authentication
+"Authentication credentials were not provided"was resolved by ensuring that the login endpoint does not require authentication